biohackathon-japan/bh24-hpo-suggest/paper/paper.md

 For this work, we utilized Word2vec, implemented in the Gensim library, and treated the terms as a Continuous Bag-of-Words (CBOW) model.
 This means that the order in which the elements are provided for training does not impact the model’s projection layer [@citation:mikolov2013efficient].
 Although Word2Vec provides two architectures for the model’s training, we decided to use CBOW and omit the Skip-gram model.
 CBOW has been proven to work more efficiently than the Skip-gram model and even achieves better accuracy in predicting frequent terms from the training data, predicting terms based on their surrounding context [@citation:mikolov2013efficient], which aligns with the way our data is structured, being based on phenotypic combinations.

 #### Training procedure
+The model was trained in two phases.
+We utilized the Word2Vec model implemented on the Gensim library [@citation:rehurek2010software].
+During the initial phase, the CBOW method was trained for 50 epochs with a learning rate of 0.035, which was then diminished linearly to 0.001.
+Additionally, the hierarchical softmax was enabled (hs=1), which is a binary tree representation that accelerates the training process, and negative sampling was applied (negative=5, ns_exponent=0.7) to prevent the model from overfitting on frequent terms [@citation:goldberg2014word2vec; @citation:mikolov2013efficient].

+Other key parameters on the model were set with a vector size of 128, a context window of 7, a minimum term frequency of 1 (min_count=1) to include rare HPO terms, a subsampling threshold of \num{1e-5} to reduce the dominance of frequent terms in the training, and a batch size of 20,000 words.
+All parameters were set at these values through changes from standard values to the ones with the best prediction performance.

-The second stage consisted of fine-tuning the training model through a lower learning rate and fewer epochs (from 0.001 to 0.0001 and 20, respectively).
-This stage served to enhance and stabilize the model’s vector space, which is an intrinsic part of the model, through a decaying learning rate, but implemented on an additional second stage.
+The second stage involved fine-tuning the training model using a lower learning rate and fewer epochs (from 0.001 to 0.0001 and 20, respectively).
+This stage served to enhance and stabilize the model’s vector space, an intrinsic part of the model, through a decaying learning rate, implemented in an additional second stage.

 ![Word2Vec model construction diagram](./images/Word2vec_construction.png)